 - Entrants must be under 25 on enrolment to their course and studying toward either a full-time course or be a college based modern apprentices.

-- Teams must use a minimum of two Koppert Cress products within either the starter or main course, you can use a product in both dishes if you choose or you can even use more than one cress/product on the same dish.
+- Teams must use the selection of cress within the ‘English mix and Baby Sakura Mix’ as a minimum of Koppert Cress products, used within either the starter or main course.
+You can use a product in both dishes if you choose, or you can even use more than one cress/product on the same dish.
+The mix holds the following selection: Atsina Cress Rock Chive, Sakura Cress, Borage Cress, Tahoon Cress, Brocco Cress, Vene Cress, and Shiso Purple.
+In addition to this, the team will also be given Salty Fingers and Zallotti Blossum to use.

-- The language of the dishes is not at stake, but translation must be supplied for those menus entered in a foreign language.
-Marks will be awarded to teams that can show the judges that they have a basic knowledge and understanding of the MSC and sustainability of species.
+The language of the dishes is not at stake, but translation must be supplied for those menus entered in a foreign language.
+Marks will be awarded to teams that can show the judges they have a basic knowledge and understanding of the Marine Stewardship Council (MSC), and sustainability of species used in the competition.

 Each team will prepare, cook and present each of their three dishes as follows: